 Over the next few months, I realized that I enjoyed working in the cosmetics industry, that I enjoyed being a formulation chemist.
 It was a strange feeling.
 I was always a K-beauty and skincare fanatic, and when I began in the cosmetics industry, I guess you could say that it was a natural love.
 I never realized before that I could do both beauty & science together.

 Fast forward to now when I am writing this, I am still in the cosmetic and personal care industry, and I am still formulating.
-I have also expanded my career into consulting, and if you’re reading this, you’ll see that I’m trying my hand at blogging.
+If you’re reading this, you’ll see that I’m trying my hand at blogging.
 I’ve also tried Instagram, Twitter, and YouTube.

 I am at a point in my life where I am extremely happy that I found myself in the cosmetics industry and that I haven’t looked back yet.
 My current path isn’t what I had “planned“, but I am definitely enjoying everything that I am doing now.